KKuehlem/Where/README.md

 ## Supported Types and Operators
 * String (anything which extends `java.lang.CharSequence`)
     * `=`, `!=`
+    * `CONTAINS` to test if a string contains another string literally
+    * `MATCHES` to test if a string matches a Regex
 * Numbers (anything which extends `java.lang.Number`)
     * `=`, `!=`, `<`, `<=`, `>`, `>=`
 * Dates (LocalDate, LocalDateTime)